pbeshai/d3-scale-interactive/README.md

 ![d3-scale-interactive-demo-1 1 2](https://cloud.githubusercontent.com/assets/793847/18312799/7d9ceeb6-74d9-11e6-85e1-dff08eaa2ef0.gif)

-## Idea
+## What does it do?

-What if you could interactively play with your scales in any vis, just by replacing your initialization of the scales
+Interactively play with your scales in any vis, just by replacing your initialization of the scales

 ```js
 const colorScale = d3.scaleSequential(...);